yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54G.rst

 boardnum=42}}}

 /!\ '''To take the front cover off of this unit you must first remove the small screws under the rubber covers of the front feet!'''

+==== WRT54G v5 ====
+Initial reports are that this version has switched to a non-Linux OS.
+It appears from pictures that it is nearly identicle to v4 with an updated rev on the processor.
+It is unknown at this time if v5 can be supported by OpenWRT.

 === Table summary ===